The Library is available to use by appointment. Please contact the librarian with any requests.

 Auction catalogues from private collections (uritate mokuroku) are essential resources for art historians, firstly because they provide the information of provenance of art objects, and secondly, there are instances where information can only be obtained from these catalogues, such as works that have been privately owned, and works that have already been lost due to war, earthquake, fire or other disasters.
 Although these auction catalogues provide important information, they are not easily accessible as these publications were issued for a limited period of time and for a limited number of people.

-Therefore, with the help of Ritsumeikan University Art Research Center, the Sainsbury Institute and the Library are planning to digitalise these catalogues in order that they can be used for research purposes.
+Therefore, with the help of Art Research Center at Ritsumeikan University, the Sainsbury Institute and the Library have digitised all the catalogues to enable them to be used for research purposes.

 The Sainsbury Institute is most grateful to Professor Rahmani for her generosity to donate these precious materials to the Lisa Sainsbury Library.